wepublic/ionic-app/README.md

 - ```ionic serve [--lab]```
 - Enter dev mode by pressing ```ctrl-shift-i```

+## Deploying
+To run the app on your phone, change the API_ENDPOINT in app.config.ts to https://api.wepublic.me/v1.
+Then run the commands in https://ionicframework.com/docs/intro/deploying/

 ## Programming environment
 - OS: Win 8.1/10
 - IDE: IntelliJ idealU-2017.1.2